13 Reasons Why Resin Is Yellowing [And Fixes]

-For those crafting unique jewelry, preserving memories in a beautifully cast tabletop, or adding a touch of elegance to your woodworking creations, epoxy resin has likely found its way into your creative endeavors.
+For those crafting jewelry, preserving memories in a beautifully cast tabletop, or making woodworking creations, epoxy resin has likely found its way into your craft room and online shops.

 Have you ever noticed that your once crystal-clear epoxy resin masterpiece has taken on an unsightly yellow hue?
 Don’t fret; you’re not alone.

-This phenomenon can be disheartening, we know.
-Understanding why epoxy resin turns yellow and using effective ways to fix and prevent it can be extremely helpful for resin artists and users.
+This can be disheartening, I know.
+Understanding why epoxy resin turns yellow and learning ways to fix and slow it down it can be helpful for resin artists and users.

-In this blog post, we’ll dive into the science behind epoxy resin’s yellowing.
-We will explore the factors that contribute to this transformation.
-And, most importantly, share practical techniques to restore your resin creations to their former, pristine glory.
+In this blog post, I’ll talk about the science behind epoxy resin’s yellowing.
+I’ll share factors that contribute to resin turning yellow.
+And, most importantly, share fixes to restore your resin.

 So, let’s unravel the mystery of epoxy resin yellowing and learn how to keep your projects looking their best.